-Kirdford Parish Neighbourhood Development Plan (NDP) will continue to align its objectives with the strategic aims and the needs and priorities of the wider local Area, as defined in the emerging Chichester District Local Plan and South Downs National Park Local Plan.
+Kirdford Parish Neighbourhood Development Plan (NDP) will continue to align its objectives with the strategic aims and the needs and priorities of the wider local Area, as defined in the Chichester District Local Plan, the emerging Local Plan, and the adopted South Downs Local Plan.
 To this end, Kirdford Parish Council has and will continue to liaise closely with both Authorities.

-Whilst the NDP is in general conformity with the evolving strategic policies of those Local Plans, the Council recognises that in the event of the NDP being established in advance of the relevant Local Plan, it may be required to review its NDP to satisfy some requirement of the emerging Local Plan.
-In the circumstances of the NDP having been adopted in advance of a relevant emerging Local Plan and it not then being in general conformity with the evolving strategic policies of such Local Plan, the NDP will be reviewed to reflect and positively plan to support them.
+Whilst the NDP is in general conformity with the adopted and evolving strategic policies of those Local Plans, the Council recognises that in the event of the NDP review being established in advance of the latest Chichester Local Plan Review 2035, it may be required to review its NDP to satisfy some requirement of the emerging Local Plan.
+In the circumstances of the NDP Review having been adopted in advance of the emerging Local Plan Review and it not then being in general conformity with the evolving strategic policies of that Local Plan Review, the NDP will be reviewed again, to reflect and positively plan to support them.

-It is noted that the adjoining Horsham District Council is developing its emerging Local Plan and that this may include proposals for a major strategic housing development in Billingshurst (7Km), and that such development may impact on secondary school capacity for the Parish's main secondary school provider, The Weald School.
+It is noted that the adjoining Horsham District Council is reviewing its 2015-adopted Local Plan (the Horsham District Planning Framework) that included proposals for a strategic housing development in Billingshurst (7Km).
+The 2014 Kirdford NDP considered that such development may impact on secondary school capacity for the Parish's main secondary school provider, The Weald School.

-The current CDC Local Development Scheme envisages the Local Plan being adopted towards the end of 2014, with the Site Allocations Development Document being adopted in Dec.2016.
-This policy provides for a review of the NDP to facilitate bringing forward any updates as appropriate to ensure that the NDP stays in general conformity with the strategic policies of the emerging Local Plan as they are adopted.
+The CDC Local Plan: Key Policies was adopted in July 2015; the Chichester Local Plan review 2035 is now underway, with the expectation of it being adopted in spring, 2021.
+This policy provides for a further review of the NDP to facilitate bringing forward any updates as appropriate to ensure that the NDP stays in general conformity with the strategic policies of the emerging Local Plan as they are adopted.